useblocks/sphinx-needs/docs/directives/need.rst

 This creates a new requirement, with a title, content, given id, a status and several tags.

-All options are optional, only the title as argument must be given.
+All options are optional, only the title as argument must be given (if needs_title_from_content_ is not set).

 .. note::